danielbereza50/courseProjects/README.md

 1st method
 - The entire WP Install can be accessed through the theme's folder for that specific website - just install on the server via download of the master here on git and connect the wp-config for the MySQL db

-Import the .sql file from the root directory of the theme's folder, and then import via phpmyadmin (Linux OS) and file upload, zip format perferred
+Import the .sql file from the root directory of the theme's folder, and then import via phpmyadmin (Unix Socket) and file upload, zip format perferred

 Update your db with :